steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             https://stackoverflow.com/questions/42110726/chrome-devtools-paused-before-potential-out-of-memory-crash
             https://developers.google.com/web/tools/chrome-devtools/memory-problems/

-    Tools

     TestModelSynchronizer: Updates the Solver\Test JSON models and the seed projects in DbInitializer.
         Requirements
             Maintain the seed database settings in a JSON file.
             The tool:
                 Read the seed JSON file.
                 Update the contents from the JSON files found in the Working folder.
                     The tools should process only the JSON files found in the Working folder.
                     It should not be necessary to update all test models to refresh DbInitializer.

                 Update the seed JSON file.
                 DbInitializer reads the JSON file to populate the database.
                     Cameras
                     MeshTransforms
         Output
             DbInitializer
                 Cameras
                 MeshTransforms
             User Store
                 Mesh
                 DepthBufers
             Solver\Test JSON Files

-        How can default settings be shared between C# and TypeScript?
-            Define the common settings in JSON files that can be loaded by both TypeScript (request) and C# (file I/O).

     Upgrades
         Convert TypeScript compiler output to ES5 modules?